 SOUTHEAST COMMUNITY COLLEGE CONTINUING EDUCATION

 All events are located at the Jack J. Huck Continuing Education Center, 301 S. 68th St. Place, unless otherwise specified.
-Below is a sampling of Continuing Education Classes for this spring-summer.
-For more classes, go to southeast.edu/continuingeducation or call 402-437-2700.
+Below is a sampling of Continuing Education Classes.
+For more classes, including Zoom classes, go to southeast.edu/continuingeducation or call 402-437-2700.

 OSHER LIFELONG LEARNING INSTITUTE (OLLI) AT UNL